billyc/immersion/_posts/2023-09-12-sept-update.md

 Natives bend vowel harmony rules and drop syllables all over the place.
 Madness!

 **Time spent:** How did I split my time?
 I think I spent probably 2/3 of my time on Anki and 1/3 on watching YouTube.
 And just a few minutes a day reading about grammar.
-I'd say about 60-90 minutes a day on average.
+I'd say about 90-120 minutes a day on average.

 ### August

 By now I had at least 600-700 words (20 words a day x 30 days plus the handful I knew from before) and sounds were starting to jump out at me as actual words.
-Because of the way Turkish works, you can hear the root of a word but miss the next ten syllables which are attached to it, so you kinda have an idea what the sentence was about _"Today...liar....teacher....will able say"_ but miss pretty much all of the grammar.
-That's where I am now
+Because of the way Turkish works, you can recognize the root of a word but miss the next ten syllables which are attached to it, so you only kinda have an idea what the sentence was about _"Today...liar....teacher....will able say"_ but miss pretty much all of the grammar.
+That's where I am now.

 **Vocab:** Still working on that list of 1000 words in Anki, and also started the [Ultimate 5000 Word List](https://ankiweb.net/shared/info/1091622457) on
 Anki.
 I suspended the first 250 words without even looking, since I surely know them already.